PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 If you want to take advantage of OpenMP threading, see below.

-Clang + OpenMP (optional)
+OpenMP-compatible Clang (optional)
 ----------------------------------
 Currently (OS X Yosemite 10.10.5 and Xcode 6.4), the version of Clang installed by Xcode does not support OpenMP.
 The program installed as gcc is also Clang, not GNU-GCC (as can be verified by running gcc --version).
 To make use of the OpenMP threading in PetaVision you will need an OpenMP-compatible compiler.
-As of this writing, the most recent release of clang (3.7.0) supports OpenMP, but Xcode is still behind this version.
+As of this writing, the most recent release of Clang (3.7.0) supports OpenMP, but Xcode is still behind this version.
 Here are instructions to download the most recent version of clang.